 Me, Dan and Ruth at the Taj Mahal, Agra, India (2008).
 Travelling to India with Asthma is fine!

-In Belgrade, there was no smoking ban in pubs, restaurants and clubs.
+In Belgrade, there wasn’t a smoking ban in place for pubs, restaurants and clubs.
 People smoked literally everywhere, and I really suffered with my asthma there.
 This is also the case in Bosnia Herzegovina.
 Do your research before you travel!

 #6 Build up your Strength through Exercise